Hedera helix (English Ivy) Care Indoors, Common Problems and Remedies

 Diseases

-The common diseases in English Ivy are leaf spot and root-rot which are prevalent in overwet conditions.
-Isolate the affected plant to prevent spread to the rest of the plants and treat it for the diseases.
+Common diseases in English Ivy are leaf spot and root-rot which are common in overwet (damp) conditions.

 You liked it?
 Share on social media.